Cmexicoac/cmv-mern/README.md

 ### `npm install`
 <!-- nodemon run development server -->
+to run the server in development mode
 ### `npm run dev`
 <!-- start with node  -->
+to run the server in production mode
 ### `npm run start`

 ## frontend commands